The Lensing Counter Narrative: An Effective Description of Small-Scale Clustering in Weak Lensing Power Spectra: Results on Simulations

 and produce a contaminated data vector with our model, taking $P_{\rm mm}(k) = S(k,z)P_{\rm cdm}(k)$.
 The results of fitting this contaminated data vector are shown in Figure~\ref{fig:owls_lsst}, where we perform analyses with our fiducial model taking $\Lambda=0.5\, \himpc$ in orange and $\Lambda=1.0\, \himpc$ in blue.
 Solid and dashed lines represent analyses with and without LCTs respectively.
 The grey solid contour is an analysis of an uncontaminated data vector with $\Lambda=1.0\, \himpc$ and including LCTs for reference.
 For the $\Lambda=0.5\, \himpc$ case, we use our polynomial baryon counterterm model, whereas for $\Lambda=1.0\, \himpc$ we use our fiducial Pad\'e baryon expansion.

-We see that for $\Lambda=1.0\, \himpc$ the LCT and no LCT cases are both unbiased, with shifts in $S_8$ and $\omega_m$ of less than $0.2\sigma$, although with slightly larger shifts in the no LCT case.
-On the other hand, when using $\Lambda=0.5\, \himpc$ where we use our polynomial baryon counterterm model, we see that the case without LCTs is very significantly biased, while the LCT case remains unbiased.
-This is because while the polynomial baryon counterterm model is a good fit to baryonic suppressions at $k<0.5\, \himpc$, for $k>0.5\, \himpc$ the modifications that are predicted rapidly diverge from the OWLS AGN model.
+We see that for $\Lambda=1.0\, \himpc$ the LCT case is unbiased while without LCTs we see a large bias.
+This result is further exacerbated when using $\Lambda=0.5\, \himpc$ where we use our polynomial baryon counterterm model.
+The no LCT case is so biased that our chain did not converge in a reasonable amount of time, while the analysis with LCTs remains unbiased.
+This behavior is a result of the polynomial baryon counterterm model, which is a good fit to baryonic suppressions at $k<0.5\, \himpc$, but for $k>0.5\, \himpc$ the modifications that are predicted rapidly diverge from the OWLS AGN model.
 Because we are fitting to the same angular scales with and without LCTs in this analysis, unlike in the rest of the paper, the no LCT analysis is significantly biased by the inability of our polynomial counterterm model to fit the OWLS data vector at $k>0.5\, \himpc$.
-In the $\Lambda=1.0\, \himpc$ case, the fact that both the LCT and no LCT analyses are unbiased, demonstrates that our fiducial Pad\'e approximant baryon counterterm model fits the OWLS data well slightly beyond $k=1.0\, \himpc$, corroborating the findings shown in Figure~\ref{fig:baryon_models} where we compare our counterterm models to ${\rm SP}(k)$.
+In the $\Lambda=1.0\, \himpc$ case, the fact that the no LCT analysis is less biased than the $\Lambda=0.5\, \himpc$ case is a result of the less divergent behavior of the Pad\'e approximant counterterm as shown in Figure~\ref{fig:baryon_models} where we compare our counterterm models to ${\rm SP}(k)$.

 As a more extreme toy example, we also produce contaminated data vectors with an approximation to the impact of axions on the matter power spectrum following \cite{Passaglia2022}:

 where

 and